-When I returned to the industry in a sales role, I spent another 8 years juggling multi-million pound tenders, C-level presentations, bid management and implementation projects - with no training and very little coaching.
+When I returned to the industry in a sales role, I spent another 8 years juggling multi-million pound tenders, C-level presentations, bid management and implementation projects - with no training and very little mentoring or coaching.

 I am still bothered about the gap in the market for structured learning and development.
 'Gaps in the market' are what get me out of bed in the morning.
 So, 3 years ago I decided it was time to fill this one - and here we are...

 I was flying back from a training workshop that I delivered to 30 travel professionals in Dubai in May 2017.
 Still ringing in my ears were the requests from our students - "when are you coming back?", "can you train our staff?", "can we do distance learning?", "we want to know more about travel management".

 I'd heard this again and again in Africa, China, Turkey, USA, Europe...
 I was thinking; where will we find the trainers and how much will it cost?

 Then, I had that 'aha' moment...was e-learning the solution?